panva/hpke/README.md

-# @panva/hpke
+# hpke

-`@panva/hpke` is a JavaScript module for Hybrid Public Key Encryption (HPKE).
+`hpke` is a JavaScript module for Hybrid Public Key Encryption (HPKE).
 This module is designed to work across various Web-interoperable runtimes including Node.js, browsers, Cloudflare Workers, Deno, Bun, and others.

 ## [💗 Help the project](https://github.com/sponsors/panva)